Best Scenic Viewpoints in San Francisco

 Starlite at the Beacon Grand Hotel

-Located atop the Beacon Grand Hotel in Union Square, Starlite offers one of San Francisco’s classic rooftop skyline experiences with a swanky bar and 360-degree views of downtown.
+Located atop the Beacon Grand Hotel in Union Square, Starlite offers one of San Francisco’s classic rooftop bar experiences.

 Cavaña at the LUMA Hotel

-On the rooftop of the LUMA Hotel in Mission Bay, Cavaña offers a different perspective on San Francisco’s skyline, looking north toward Oracle Park and downtown towers rather than west toward the Golden Gate Bridge.
+One such place is the rooftop of the LUMA Hotel in Mission Bay, where Cavaña offers a different perspective on downtown San Francisco’s skyline and the Bay.
+Not to mention, the cocktails and South of the Border snacks are really good.

-Outdoor terraces and fire features make this an especially appealing evening viewpoint.
+Outdoor terraces with fire features make this spot especially appealing for cooler evenings (which is most evenings in San Francisco).

 Telegraph Hill and Russian Hill Viewpoints